 Support vehicle for entire expedition.
 Your luggage will be carried in the support vehicle.

-A small dry bag for personal items needed while on the river.
+A small dry bag for personal items needed while on the water.

 All meals from dinner on the first day to our farewell dinner on the last night.
 House wine or bottled water is included.
 You may select fine wines from the wine list.

-Bed and breakfast hotel and quinta accommodations for nine nights.
+Bed and breakfast hotel or quinta accommodations for the nights.